HengAnnYa/id-assignment-1/README.md

 + -   1.
 Go to the user icon and click on 'Sign up' in the dropdown menu.
 + -   2.
 User will be redirected to a sign up form.
 + -   3.
 If user does not fill in name, email, or verify that they are above 16, form cannot be submitted.
 + -   4.
-Clicking the 'submit' button will result in a pop up telling the user that the submission was successful.
+If all necessary fields are filled out, clicking the 'submit' button will result in a pop up telling the user that the submission was successful.
 + -   5.
 User can return to the home page via a link at the bottom of the page.

 + 2. Community post:
 + -   1.
 Go to community forum either by pressing the community on the main menu or the community image in the main menu.
 + -   2.
 The user will be redirected to the community forum.
 + -   3.
 Clicking the 'post' button will result in a pop up telling the user that the post was made.
++ -   4.
+Not putting any input results in a warning telling the user that field cannot be blank.

 ### Bugs/problems encountered:
 + Bug: 'User menu' function not working fully; dropdown does not disappear when clicking elsewhere unless directly clicking the user icon itself.